henrylawson/henrylawson.net/website/_posts/2014-04-12-cone-of-uncertainty.markdown

 The **cone of uncertainty** is a great diagram to explain the **level of confidence that a software development team typically has at various stages of a project**.
 What I like the most about the diagram is that it clearly depicts that **at the start of the project, a lot is unknown**.
-The initial learnings and analysis at the start of the project assists greatly in reducing that uncertainty but it never removes all uncertainty (it never reaches zero).
+The initial learning's and analysis at the start of the project assists greatly in reducing that uncertainty but it never removes all uncertainty (it never reaches zero).
 Even after the initial drop of uncertainty during the early analysis phase the graph is